-Tell the truth and keep your word and the truth will get you what you want out of life.
+Tell the truth and keep your word, and the truth will get you what you want out of life.

-“Honesty is the first chapter of the book wisdom.” ― Thomas Jefferson
+“Honesty is the first chapter in the book of wisdom.” ― Thomas Jefferson

 “Speak truth long enough and your word shall become universal law.” ― Hindu saying